hazelcast/hazelcast-simulator/README.md

 ```

 Hopefully the names of the properties are self-explanatory.
 Therefore, if we wanted to change the test scenario
-and preload 1 million entries with a value size of exactly 10 KB, we would edit the `test.properties` file as follows:
+and preload 1 million entries with a value size of exactly 10 KB, we would edit the `tests.yaml` file as follows:

 ```
+  test:
-class = com.hazelcast.simulator.tests.map.IntByteMapTest
+    - class: com.hazelcast.simulator.tests.map.IntByteMapTest
       # probabilites and thread count settings

-keyCount = 1000000
-minSize = 10000
-maxSize = 10000
+      minSize: 10_000
+      maxSize: 10_000
+      keyCount: 1_000_000
 ```

 ### Latency Testing